jakubtomsu/dungeon-of-quake/README.md

 </p>

 <p align="center">
-  Dungeon of Quake is a simple first person shooter, inspired by Quake
+  Dungeon of Quake is a simple first person shooter, inspired by Quake.
   </br>
-  written in the Odin programming language, and using Raylib
+  Written in the Odin programming language, and using Raylib
 </p>
 </br>
 </br>